Opens for applications in February

 Programme components:

 Networking, sharing and masterclass sessions will be conducted online in both large and small group formats (organised by region and mixed).
-Other than the social element, they will include case sharing and high-quality masterclasses, highlighting latest developments within the field of Climate Tech entrepreneurship and innovation, sustainable development and green transition.
-These sessions aim to offer participants new network, perspectives, cases, tools and frameworks.
+Other than the social element, they will include case sharing and high-quality masterclasses, highlighting latest developments within the field of entrepreneurship and innovation, sustainable development and green transition.
+These sessions aim to offer participants new network, perspectives, cases, tools and frameworks. - Sweden week (late September / early October, dates to be communicated)

 Programme objectives

-The shortterm programme objective of the programme is to strengthen capacity among leaders and enablers working in organisations and networks seeking to promote the nurture and growth of local Climate Tech entrepreneurship.
+The shortterm programme objective of the programme is to strengthen capacity among leaders and enablers working in organisations and networks seeking to promote the nurture and growth of local entrepreneurship and innovation.
 By enabling the exchange and sharing of perspectives, cases, tools and frameworks the aspiration is to grow collective efforts and impact.
 A central component of the programme is also networking across an international cohort of peers and with the Swedish ecosystem.
-This component is key, as is the programme hopes to plant seeds for future partnerships, to the benefit of Climate Tech startups and scaleups as they seek to expand their growth, reach and overall impact.
+This component is key, as is the programme hopes to plant seeds for future partnerships, to the benefit of startups and scaleups as they seek to expand their growth, reach and overall impact.

 The longterm programme objective is connected the SDG 8, target 8.3, which includes promotion of activities and policies that support entrepreneurship, creativity and innovation to encourage the formalization and growth of micro-, small- and mediumsized enterprises, ultimately contributing to job creation and sustainable economic, social and environmental development.